pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 }
 ```

 As you can see, there's a lot of information on this object.
-For this application, we'll only use the text of the message, the number, and the country from which it was sent, and the sentiment result.
+For this application, we'll only use the text of the message, the number, the country from which it was sent, and the sentiment result.

 So let's extract this information with the following code:
 ```javascript